tianshu129/foqat/UserManual.md

 CAS number corresponding to VOC species name was matched, and the VALUE of "OH reaction constant" (kOH) was matched by CAS number and used for time series calculation.
 Note: Missing values are automatically ignored when calculating (for example, summation).
 Note: By groups, biogenic VOC (BVOC) is listed separately from olefins.
 Biogenic species include: isoprene, alpha-pinene, beta-pinene.
 The kOH value comes from the US Environmental Protection Agency’s EPISuite "AOPWIN".  , which provides a theoretical reaction constant at 25 degrees Celsius.
+Note: If input VOC species contain M,P-xylene, it will be automatically divided into m-xylene and P-xylene evenly.

 * #### Usage
 ``` r